larsks/rhel-osp-upgrade-docs/parallel-nova.md

 # Setting up a parallel Nova environment

-These instructions will help you set up a new Nova environment running Havana, operating as a distinct region from your existing Grizzly Nova environment.
+These instructions will help you set up a new Nova environment running Juno, operating as a distinct region from your existing Icehouse Nova environment.

 ## Install packages